 A payment holiday is a period of one or more months when you don't make payments on your mortgage, although interest continues to be charged on the mortgage balance.

 Product fees are charged on some of our products to reserve the rate.
 Some products allow you to add the product fee to your mortgage.
-If you choose to add the fee to your mortgage, the added fee will attract interest over the term.
+If you choose to add the fee to your mortgage, the added fee will attract interest over the term, unless it is repaid within 21 days of completion.

 This is a statement from your current lender on how much you need to pay them to close your mortgage.